giraffe-zhang/giraffe-zhang.github.io/_teaching/2014-spring-teaching-1.md

 ---
 EE1&EE2 MATHEMATICS UNDERGRADUATE TEACHING ASSISTANT

-* Conducted weekly Q&A sessions for first and second year students.
+* Conducted weekly Q&A sessions for the first and second year students.
 * Explained more difficult concepts like Fourier analysis, multivariable calculus and linear algebra in greater detail to students.
 * Reviewed and helped to debug MATLAB code as required in the second year numerical analysis course.